chi-putera/chi-putera/README.md

 # Chiputera
-Hi there 👋, I'm Chi — a frontend engineer & freelancer at [Upwork](https://www.upwork.com/fl/chiputerachiputera).
-I’m currently working on **Rails-Vue-ReactNative** project for one of my client and also working on my side project using **Adonis-GraphQL-Next.js**.
+Hi there 👋, I'm Chi — a full-stack developer & freelancer.
+I’m currently working on **Rails-Vue-ReactNative** project for one of my clients.

 ## ⚡ Fun fact
-- I’m currently learning how to sleep eary.
+- I’m currently learning how to sleep early.
-- I also have interest in [design](https://dribbble.com/chiputera)
+- I also have an interest in [design](https://dribbble.com/chiputera)

 ## 📫 Get in touch
 - https://chiputera.com/contact